dlzmoe/linuxdo-scripts/README_EN.md

 ## ✨ Key Features

 ### 🔍 Browsing Experience Optimization
-- Display topic creation time in lists
+- Display topic creation time in the list
 - Show floor numbers
 - Open topics in new tabs
 - Preview topic details and comments directly in the list
-- Improved display for mixed Chinese-English text
+- Improved display for mixed Chinese and English text
 - Optimized signature image display to prevent broken images
 - Automatic dark mode switching